eijiotieno-official/intasend/README.md

 # Intasend

-This is a flutter package to help developers implement Intasend into their flutter apps.
+This is repository contains the source code for a flutter package to help developers implement Intasend into their flutter apps.